Guitar Week Classes – July 23-29, 2023

 We’ll learn a system of demystifying the forest of lines and dots, and using it to expand our understanding of harmony, theory and melody.
 This in turn deepens our ability to learn and understand tunes, to break out of our ruts of boxed-in improvisation, and even train our ears.

-FINGERSTYLE JAZZ ESSENTIALS (Sean McGowan)
+JAZZ HARMONY IN POP MUSIC (Sean McGowan)

 JAZZ GUITAR ENSEMBLE (Sean McGowan)

-In this intermediate/advanced class, we’ll play through arrangements and improvise on some of the most beloved classic American songbook standards.
+In this intermediate/advanced class, we’ll play through arrangements and improvise on some of the most beloved classic American Songbook standards.
 We’ll learn ensemble techniques such as blending, timbre, reading chord charts (reading music will not be necessary), soloing & comping through a song form, and listening & playing with other guitarists.

-ADVANCED GUITAR WORKSHOP (Mark Hanson)
+ADVANCED GUITAR WORKSHOP (Clive Carroll)

 Three contrasting pieces will be sent to each player in advance.
-They will be in sheet music/TAB form and will include a jazz number, an American fingerstyle classic, and an Irish tune.
-You do not have to learn these pieces from memory(!) but it would be useful to have a few play-throughs and to familiarize yourself with the music by listening to versions on YouTube, for example.
+They will be in sheet music/TAB form and will include a jazz number, an American fingerstyle classic, and a Celtic tune.
+You do not have to learn these pieces from memory (!) but it would be useful to have a few play-throughs and to familiarize yourself with the music by listening to versions on YouTube, for example.
 Aspects of each piece may lead on to discussion about various techniques, exercises, and ideas for improvisation.

 BRAZILIAN GUITAR FOR BEGINNERS (Cesar Garabini)